Visiting Lisbon

 There are usually vegetarian (if not vegan) options at most restaurants, but gluten-free can be harder to find.
 (Those places do exist tho.)

 Alfama Rio – (Closed Sundays) Unassuming restaurant with amazing authentic Portuguese food.
 Most of the servers there don’t speak a lot of English, but they will still try to help you out and get you what you want.
 Some of the best food we’ve had in all of Lisbon, and some of the best people.
 If you come after 5PM, Sandra will be there and she’s fluent in English.
-Vasco isn’t fluent, but he’s getting better every time we see him.
 If you go without us, tell them Alison and Brady sent you!
-I usually do the burger, the frango salada (salad with shredded chicken and a light sesame dressing), or the prego, while Brady usually has the pica-pĂŁo, but we’ve never had a bad meal there ever.
+I often do the burger, the frango salada (salad with shredded chicken and a light sesame dressing), or the prego, while Brady usually has the pica-pĂŁo, but we’ve never had a bad meal there ever.
+If you end up there on a Thursday, ask about their feijoada de choco, which is a bean and cuttlefish stew that Brady absolutely adores.)
+They’re sometimes closed during holidays since they work the markets instead, so have a fallback just in case.

-York Burger – (CASH ONLY – Closed Tuesdays and every last Thursday of the month.)
-Their burgers are actually not all that great (Alfama Rio’s are better, IMHO), but their chicken and their hot dogs are top notch.
+York Bar – (CASH ONLY – Closed Tuesdays and every last Wednesday of the month.)
+Their chicken (frango), bifana (get it with the cheese) and their hot dogs are top notch.
 That’s not why you go though.
 It’s a family run place where the two brothers and one sister are absolute clowns and you will adore them.
 They play a lot of practical jokes on customers, and we love them for it.

 Crafty Corner – This is very much an ex-pat bar, which is good and bad in its own way.
 The staff is wonderful and they speak English.
 Food is solid and their craft beer selection is fantastic.
-Decent food as well.
-(I usually do the garlic shrimp and garlic bread.)
+I usually do the garlic shrimp and garlic bread, though their pulled pork sandwich is also excellent.

 Cinco Lounge – This place is hipster AF, but the servers are delightful and their cocktails are all bespoke and wonderful.
 (One of the servers remembered us from when we had visited the year before!)
 I don’t think they serve food, but right across the street is a fantastic bear bar (gay bar) that’s super chill with lots of outdoor seating, if you want something a little less complicated.